 As the insurer initiating the priority dispute, Aviva had the burden of proving that the passenger and driver were spouses.
 Where the insurer alleges the parties were married in a foreign religious ceremony, the validity of the marriage is determined pursuant to the law of the foreign jurisdiction first and then considering whether the marriage is valid in the forum jurisdiction.
 Aviva failed to adduce sufficient evidence to establish the insureds’ country of origin, that the insureds were married in a foreign jurisdiction, the law in the foreign jurisdiction, and whether the marriage would be considered legally valid at the time of the marriage.
 Further, Aviva failed to adduce evidence that would help determine whether the insureds’ purported religious ceremony abided by Ontario law.
 The appeal was dismissed as the Court agreed with the arbitrator that Aviva had not established that the insureds were spouses.

-This case was digested by Dionne Liu and first posted on Quicklaw and published in the Harper Grey Insurance Law Newsletter.
-If you would like to discuss this case further, please contact her at firstname.lastname@example.org.
+This case was digested by Dionne Liu, and first published in the LexisNexis® Harper Grey Insurance Law Netletter and the Harper Grey Insurance Law Newsletter.
+If you would like to discuss this case further, please contact Dionne Liu at email@example.com.